Skip to content

 assertThat(events).containsExactly("before", "between").inOrder();

-// execute all tasks posted to main looper
+// execute all tasks posted to main Looper

 shadowOf(getMainLooper()).idle();